motifaithed/regal-credit-backend-exam/README.md

 ### METHOD: GET
 ## http://localhost:3002/color-animal/random

-1. Send request to the endpoint above to get a list of random generated colors and animals object.
-By default it will show you an array containing two objects.
-If there is only 1 record on the backend, it will only show you an array with a single object
+1. Send request to the endpoint above to get a random tuple of colors and animals.

 2. If there are no existing data on the backend, it will send an object